-How much socializing do you need?
+As a highly sensitive, introvert, or a person with social anxiety–how much socializing do you need?
 Studies show that our capacity to connect with other people plays an important role in our personal happiness, longevity, and ability to handle stress.

-Unfortunately, since highly sensitive people tend to need a lot of “alone” time, it’s relatively easy to get caught up in our own “little worlds”.
+Since we tend to need a lot of “alone” time, it’s relatively easy to get caught up in our own “little worlds”.
 While it’s healthy to have some alone time, we need to be careful that we don’t take it too far and become socially isolated.

 It’s critical for HSPs to seek out like-minded people, especially those who are nurturing and optimistic.
 Do you feel guilty for not wanting to associate or see people who you think you should?
 Why put pressure on yourself to do something that you don’t want to do?